 When you use our Online Channels, both we and certain third parties (such as advertising networks, digital advertising partners, and social media platforms) collect information about your online activities, over time and across third-party websites.
 Such information may be used to provide you with advertising about products and services tailored to your interests.
 We also may obtain information for this purpose from third-party websites on which our ads are served.
 You may see certain ads on other websites because we engage third-party ad buying networks.
 Through such ad buying networks, we can target our messaging to users through demographic, interest-based, and contextual means.
 The information our ad networks may collect on our behalf includes data about your visits to websites that serve our advertisements, such as the pages or advertisements you view and the actions you take on the websites.
 This data collection takes place both on our websites and on third-party websites that participate in these ad networks.
 This process helps us track the effectiveness of our marketing efforts.
 To learn how to opt out of this ad network interest-based advertising, visit Your AdChoices.

 For more information, review the Self-Regulatory Principles for Online Behavioral Advertising (“Principles”) of the Digital Advertising Alliance in the U.S., the Digital Advertising Alliance of Canada, and the European Digital Advertising Alliance in the European Union (“EU”).
 If you live in the U.S., Canada, or the EU, you can visit Ad Choices, Ad Choices Canada, or Your Online Choices for information on how to indicate your preferences, including opting out of interest-based advertising with participating entities.
-Note that opting out of interest-based advertising does not mean you will no longer see advertisements from us or on the Online Channels because your information may have been collected and shared prior to your opt-out request or the ads may be served based on your interactions with other companies and their websites.
+Note that opting out of interest-based advertising does not mean you will no longer see advertisements from us or on the Online Channels because your information may have been collected and shared prior to your opt-out request, the ads may not be customized to your specific interests, or the ads may be served based on your interactions with other companies and their websites.
 When you opt-out of receiving interest-based advertisements through the links above, cookies and other technologies on the Online Channels may still collect information about your use of the Online Channels, including for analytics, fraud prevention, and any other purpose permitted under the Self-Regulatory Principles.

 Certain web browsers allow you to instruct your browser to send Do Not Track (“DNT”) signals to websites you visit, informing those sites that you do not want your online activities to be tracked.
 Our Online Channels currently are not designed to respond to DNT signals received from web browsers.